francisco-ricardo/factorydash/README.md

 2️⃣ **Check logs for any errors or missing data.**
 3️⃣ **If everything works, we move to Step 4: Web Dashboard with Django Templates + Chart.js!** 🚀

+ select * from machinedata order by timestamp desc limit 10;
+ select * from machinedata order by timestamp asc limit 10;